-- Play in any level as any character: In Sonic 3 & Knuckles, start the game with the any character.
+In Sonic 3 & Knuckles, start the game with the any character.
 Enter the Zone select code and then soft-reset the game.
-At the title screen press arrow key and you will be taken to the Zone Select menu.
+At the title screen press 🡩 to be taken to the Zone Select menu.
 Normally, specific levels can't be chosen with specific characters (I.E. Knuckles in The Doomsday Zone).
 Go to Mushroom Hill Zone.
-Grab onto a pully and re-enter the Zone Select code.
+Grab onto a pulley and re-enter the Zone Select code.
 Now go back to the Zone Select menu.
-Now, any zone will be playable using the character that was chosen.
+Now, any Zone will be playable using the character that was chosen.

 Secret INI file settings